Tampering with or Fabricating Physical Evidence

 This crime is a third-degree felony, which is punishable up to 5 years in prison and a $5,000 fine.
 It is ranked as level 3 under the Florida Criminal Punishment Code.Contact the Law Office of Roger P. Foley, P.A.

 This charge can be defended.
 If you or a loved one has been arrested and charged with this crime, call our law offices so we can get to work helping you.
 Our law firm offices focus on criminal matters in the South Florida area.
 We have experience in dealing with criminal cases.
-Call today to schedule a free initial consultation.
+Call today to schedule a free 20 minute phone consultation.
 One of our attorneys can meet with you and answer your questions.
 We understand that this situation is stressful and you want help in navigating these charges.
 Call today so we can start helping you.